-Mcleodganj, a hill station near Dharamshala is a traveller's delight.
-Art,adventure,spirituality,food and nature,here you get to experience everything you need.
-Its culture,a blend of tibetan with some British influence,reflects even in the food that the place offers.
+Mcleodganj, a hill station near Dharamshala is a traveler's delight.
+Art, adventure, spirituality, food ,and nature, here you get to experience everything you need.
+Its culture, a blend of Tibetan with some British influence, reflects even in the food that the place offers.

 Day 1 : BhagsuNag

 The first thing I wanted to try here was, of course.....
 Momos!

 You get different types of momos here, from steamed to fried and from veg to non-veg.
 One can even learn how to make them by attending a cooking class.How cool is that!